-Between 2011 and 2015 the number of street and sidewalk cleaning requests channeled through the 311 system increased by 39% and 73%, in the CMTL area and city overall, respectively.
-During this period of time, the rate of street and sidewalk cleaning requests in the CMTL area was at least 2 times higher than the City overall.
-Due to the nature of the data, it is difficult to ascertain whether the increase in requests is due to a surge in sidewalk filth or increased use of the 311 system.
+This data includes public complaints to the city's 311 system related to street and sidewalk cleanliness.
+Using the Mayor's Fix It categorization, this includes complaints related to: discarded bulky items, dirty bus shelters, encampments blocking the sidewalk, garbage, graffiti, needles, and human/animal waste.
+Between 2011 and 2019 the number of street and sidewalk cleaning requests channeled through the 311 system increased by 520% and 419%, in the CMTL area and city overall, respectively.
+During this period of time, the rate of street and sidewalk cleaning requests in the CMTL area was at least 1.5 times higher than the City overall.
+Due to the nature of the data, it is difficult to ascertain whether the increase in requests is due to a surge in sidewalk filth or increased use of the 311 system, resulting in duplicate reports.

-In 2015, hot spots of request activity were present along 6th St., around Minna St. between 9th and 7th, along Brady St. between Market and Otis, Golden Gate Ave. between Hyde and Leavenworth, and within the area bordered by Larkin, Golden Gate, O’Farrell, and Taylor.
+In 2017, hot spots of request activity were present along Hyde St. between Ellis and Eddy, 6th St., around Minna St. and Natoma St. between 10th and 9th and 8th, along Brady St. between Market and Otis, and near UN Plaza and Hallidie Plaza.

 Data was obtained from the City’s 311 system and is available on DataSF: https://data.sfgov.org/City-Infrastructure/Case-Data-from-San-Francisco-311-SF311-/vw6y-z8j6.